IceHe/lib/mac/setup-guide.md

 ## Network Proxy

-> RECOMMEND to configure the network proxy for stable and faster Internet connections in China mainland.
+RECOMMEND to configure the network proxy for stable and faster Internet connections in China mainland

 1.  **Get the proxy service**